Toward More Generalized Malicious URL Detection Models: Generalizability in Malicious URL Detection Models

-One can easily realize that if the distribution of certain tokens is more focused on a certain class (e.g. appear mostly in malacious URLs but not in normal ones), or we call them low-entropy tokens, then such tokens can be selected by an ML model as the representative signal to distinguish one class from the others.
-However, if those tokens with low class-level entropy are not general enough across different domains/datasets or across different time span, then the trained machine learning models can suffer serious overfitting issues.
-Such data bias issue can be very elusive to detect given only little knowledge about the data acquisition process.
-In particular, we found that such data bias issue has even higher tendency to happen in URL or other sources for security applications due to the following three reasons:
+The significance of low-entropy tokens lies in their association with specific classes; they tend to occur predominantly in either malicious or benign URLs, but not both.
+This property makes them attractive to machine learning models as representative signals for distinguishing between classes.
+However, relying heavily on such low-entropy tokens can lead to overfitting issues, especially when they lack generalization across different domains, datasets, or time spans.
+In particular, we found that such data bias issue has an even higher tendency to happen in URL or other sources for security applications due to the following three reasons:

-\begin{enumerate} \item There are generally more low-entropy tokens in URL.
-We found that the number of low-entropy tokens in URL/Malware detection normally surpasses that of other NLP tasks.
-In URL/malware, there exists more tokens that are less informative to human experts (i.e. experienced experts normally do not use them to make judgement).
-For example, the scheme, path and domain names in URL components.
-However, some of those tokens process very low class-level token entropy, which implies they tend to occur in certain class and made them distinguishable.
-Figure~\ref{fig:entropy} depicts the histogram of class-level token entropy to compare a malicious URL detection task with a regular NLP text classification task (i.e. sentiment analysis using IMDB user comment dataset).
-It shows that comparing with NLP data, there are much more tokens possess low class-level entropy in URL/malware.
-A powerful machine learning model can usually capture such signal to achieve very high cross-validation accuracy.
+\begin{enumerate} \item There are generally more low-entropy tokens in URL and malware detection tasks compared to other NLP tasks: Low-entropy tokens refer to those that are less informative to human experts, and experienced experts typically do not heavily rely on them for making judgments.
+Examples of such tokens include the scheme, path, and domain names in URL components.
+Despite their seemingly less informative nature, some of these tokens exhibit very low class-level token entropy, meaning they tend to occur predominantly in specific classes, rendering them distinguishable features.
+Figure~\ref{fig:entropy} illustrates a histogram of class-level token entropy, comparing a malicious URL detection task with a regular NLP text classification task (i.e., sentiment analysis using the IMDB user comment dataset).
+Notably, URL and malware data contain a significantly larger number of tokens with low class-level entropy compared to typical NLP data.
+Leveraging these low-entropy tokens, a powerful machine learning model can effectively capture critical signals, leading to high cross-validation accuracy.